radergan/accessibility-refactor-horiseon/README.md

 ## Division of Tasks
 <img align="right" width="300" src="./assets/images/horiseon-site-mockup.jpg" alt="Final Mockup: Horiseon Website">
-A small screenshot of the final product is shown to the right.
+*A small screenshot of the final product is shown to the right*.
 The work was spread across three types of effort, to meet the acceptance criteria:

-- Semantics
+- Refactoring the body structure using semantics
-- Alteration/consolidation of CSS (coinciding with new semantic HTML structures)
+- Alteration/consolidation of CSS to match structural changes
-- Performance (load time resolution viewed as necessary for accessibility improvements)
+- Diagnosing and fixing performance issues

 ### Semantic / Structure Changes
 - Changed the class="header" div to a header block